georgeherby/PoGoScansWiki/docs/arceus/amend_alerts.rst

 .. note::

-	You can either update 1 alert, or update mutliple alerts at once
+	You can either update 1 alert, or update multiple alerts at once

 Change Minimum IV
 -----------------